What are OKRs? A Guide to Objectives & Key Results

 The work that underpins the key results.
 Some examples of initiatives for incident management include:

 • Review the incident form in your ITSM tool to ensure it is easy to use.
-Tools like InvGate Service Desk have easy to configure incident forms as well as detailed, comprehensive agent ticket management views that allow for this.
+Tools like InvGate Service Management have easy to configure incident forms as well as detailed, comprehensive agent ticket management views that allow for this.

 Ticket management